March on Washington for Freedom and Jobs

 American theologian Reinhold Niebuhr teaching a class at Union Theological Seminary, 1952.
 I have written about Niebuhr’s place in American history here: http://religionandpolitics.org/2017/04/25/reinhold-niebuhr-washingtons-favorite-theologian/

 John F. Kennedy and Dean Rusk meet with World Council of Churches delegation.
 I have written about the history of Protestant, Catholic, and Jewish relations (a part of a longer history of “Judeo-Christianity”) here: https://aeon.co/ideas/the-strange-short-career-of-judeo-christianity

 Why do Catholics make up a majority of U.S. Supreme Court justices?
 In this article, I look to the 19th-century history of institution-building to explain how Catholics, in a sense, became the brains of the American religious Right: https://aeon.co/ideas/evangelicals-bring-the-votes-catholics-bring-the-brains

 Gene Zubovich - Home

 Gene Zubovich is a Visiting Fellow at the University of Toronto.
-He writes on the history of the United States, human rights, and religion and politics.
+He writes on the history of the United States, international relations, human rights, and religion and politics.